logo

 1. Reggie Jackson Education Background

-2. Reggie Jackson Successful Career
+2. Reggie Jackson's Successful Career

-Jackson, who spent more than two decades in the major leagues, simultaneously possessed one of the biggest personalities in sports and one of the most impressive résumés as the "straw that stirred the drink."
+Jackson, who spent more than two decades in the major leagues, simultaneously possessed one of the most prominent personalities in sports and one of the most impressive résumés as the "straw that stirred the drink."
 He swung for the fences and frequently got them, but he was also content to live with the high strikeout totals that came along with the taters that made him a fan favorite for all time.
 And he'll always be remembered for delivering on the big stage under the strictest scrutiny of the New York media market, following up his big talk with even bigger hits.
-However, Reggie Jackson IQ is not the only element contributing to his entire successful career.
+However, Reggie Jackson's IQ is not the only element contributing to his successful career.

 Reggie Jackson as a player of MLB